Justcolins/PHASE-4-PROJECT-X-RAY/README.md

 ## Project Overview:
 Pneumonia is an infection that inflames the air sacs in one or both lungs.
 The air sacs may fill with fluid or pus (purulent material), causing cough with phlegm or pus, fever, chills, and difficulty breathing.
+Patients presenting with difficulty in breathing or presenting other respiratory symptoms for pneumonia in the emergency department are usually given a chest Xray.
+They have the advantage of lower radiation exposure, faster feasibility and better equipment portability compared to other imaging modalities such as computed tomography (CT).
+This diagnostic examination can provide supplemental and timely information regarding a patient’s cardiopulmonary condition and probable changes from any infectious process.
+Studies have shown that with faster reporting of pneumonia in Chest radiographs, the median length of hospital stays is significantly shorter, the likelihood of receiving appropriate therapy is higher, and the probability of infectious spread is lower.

+However, the interpretation of CR examinations is variable and examiner-dependent.
+To increase the sensitivity and specificity of imaging patterns for pneumonia in Chest xrays, deep learning (DL) algorithms must become more prevalent.
+Prior studies have shown that the use of artificial intelligence (AI) significantly improves the detection of pneumonia in Chest radiographs.

+Given the large number of examinations, reporting using AI can highlight Chest xrays with abnormalities, helping to prioritize reporting by radiologists.
+Further, where Chest radiographs are initially evaluated by clinicians outside regular operations, AI can be of assistance.
+In this situation, a well-functioning evaluation of Chest xrays by AI can significantly support clinicians’ decision making.

 The target is to use algorithms to classify medical images for assistance in diagnosis, treatment planning, and disease monitoring.Our project aims to create an image classifier for pneumonia detection using machine learning techniques.
 Pneumonia is a common and sometimes fatal respiratory illness, and early identification is critical for optimal treatment and patient outcomes.
 Our key objective is to build a strong classifier capable of correctly recognizing pneumonia in chest X-ray pictures using convolutional neural networks (CNNs) and sophisticated image processing methods.
 ![alt text](image-4.png)